MattHatwey/Manemo/chapter3.md

 Shirottori- also came in.
 He had greeted the kids first.
 Everyone was interested in Shirottori-.

 "Hello.
-I am Shirottori- from the Snow Palace.
+I am Shirottori- from the Snowy Village.
 Thank you for rescuing us." said Shirottori-.

 "What do you mean rescue?" said Flame.
 Shirottori- whispered something to Flame.
 Flame smiled but at the same time looked like she was crying.